© Debi Milligan

 Venise Berry — Fiction

-Venise Berry is the author of three national bestselling novels: So Good, An African American Love Story; All of Me, A Voluptuous Tale —recipient of a 2001 Honor Book Award from the Black Caucus of the American Library Association— and Colored Sugar Water.
-Her fourth Novel, Sansara, is expected in 2014.
-She is currently at work on a memoir, Driven, and a spiritual anthology series, What do you believe?.
+Venise Berry is the author of three national bestselling novels: So Good, An African American Love Story; All of Me, A Voluptuous Tale—recipient of a 2001 Honor Book Award from the Black Caucus of the American Library Association—and Colored Sugar Water.
+She also has a memoir, Driven: Reflections on Love, Career and the Pursuit of Happiness.
 In 2003, she received the Creative Contribution to Literature Award from the Zora Neale Hurston Society; and in 2001, she was recognized with an Iowa Author Award from the Public Library Foundation in Des Moines.
 She has co-authored two nonfiction resource books with S. Torriano Berry, an associate professor in Film at Howard University: The Historical Dictionary of African American Cinema and The 50 Most Influential Black Films.
-Her book Mediated Messages and African-American Culture: Contemporary Issues, a co-edited, nonfiction project, won the Meyers Center Award for the Study of Human Rights in North America in 1997.
+Her book Mediated Messages and African-American Culture: Contemporary Issues, a co-edited nonfiction project, won the Meyers Center Award for the Study of Human Rights in North America in 1997.
 She is an associate professor of Journalism and Mass Communication and African American Studies at the University of Iowa in Iowa City.

 Laure-Anne Bosselaar — Poetry